Fees for “Ordinary” Unfair or Wrongful Dismissal

 - Dealing with claims from litigants in person;

 - Any applications to review and deal with, including cost applications.

 In addition to the fees above, you will be responsible for all third-party costs associated with the matter (“disbursements”).

 The primary third party cost is Counsel’s fees, which are usually based on hourly rates which can range from £175 to £400 depending on the barrister’s experience and qualifications and the complexity of the case.
 In certain claims, there may also be a requirement to obtain expert evidence, for example, from a medical specialist.
 Expert witnesses typically charge between £100 and £200 an hour, though their rates will vary depending on experience and specialisation.

 Please note all prices for our fees and disbursements exclude VAT, which is chargeable at 20%.

 The length of time it takes from receiving your initial instructions to a final resolution of a matter will be determined by the circumstances of the matter.
 Claims that are settled early could be concluded within a matter of weeks.
 However, claims that proceed to the Employment Tribunal could take between 6 – 24 months (based on current listing times and the substantial delays at the Employment Tribunal).

-For further information, please contact one our Employment team.
+For further information, please contact one of our Employment team.